mit-pdos/go-nfsd/artifact/README.md

 basic setup, like installing ZSH, we ran [vm-setup.sh](vm-setup.sh).

 You can launch the VM headless and then SSH to it.
-There's a port forwarding rule set up in VirtualBox so that `ssh -p 10322 vagrant@localhost` should work, without a password prompt.
+There's a port forwarding rule vagrant sets up so that `ssh -p 10322 vagrant@localhost` should work, without a password prompt.

 The artifact (including this README) is located at